 What To Do If You Got Hacked

 If all signs point to malware or your device got hacked, it’s time to fix it.
-Whether that’s running anti-virus software, getting rid of malware, uninstalling apps, or erasing your device completely.
+Whether that’s running anti-virus software, uninstalling apps, or erasing your device completely.

 First off, the easiest way to find and get rid of viruses and malware is to run a reputable anti-virus app.
 You’ll find dozens of “Mobile Security” or anti-virus apps on the Google Play Store, and they all claim that they’re the best.
 Look for brands you know and trust, or use to protect your desktop PC.
 Avast, AVG, BitDefender, or my personal favorite, MalwareBytes.

-Our link above details six or so of the best anti-virus apps for Android here in 2017.
-Some big-name brands you’ve probably heard of are on the list.
+Our link above details some of the best anti-virus apps for Android as of 2019.
+Big-name brands you’ve probably heard of are on the list.
 We also recommend AVL Pro, a former winner of the AV-test (a well-known independent anti-virus testing group) for best mobile protection.

 Uninstall Bad or Unwanted Apps